gorilla-devs/ferium/libium/README.md

 Libium is the backend of [ferium](https://github.com/gorilla-devs/ferium).
 It helps manage Minecraft mods from Modrinth, CurseForge, and Github Releases.

-This is a brief description of the main components of libium
+Here's a brief description of the main components of libium;

 - `config` defines the config structure and methods to get the config file, deserialise it, upgrade it to a new version, etc.
 - `modpack` contains manifest/metadata structs for Modrinth and CurseForge modpack formats, reads these from a zip file, and adds modpacks to configs.